-Adapted from the UPSOM Mistreatment Response Pyramid; based on Hickson GB, et al. Academic Medicine, 2007 and the Stanford Medical Student Mistreatment Program, 2014 Approved by the UPSOM Professionalism Standards Committee, [DATE]
+Adapted from the UPSOM Mistreatment Response Pyramid; based on Hickson GB, et al. Academic Medicine, 2007 and the Stanford Medical Student Mistreatment Program, 2014

 X. Sanctions/Actions

 The Professionalism Working Group will develop remediation plans based on the findings of the disciplinary procedure.
 Examples of a remediation plan components may include: